Towards Minimax Optimality of Model-based Robust Reinforcement Learning: An bound for -balls

 where we use the change of variable $y(s')= P(s')-\hat{P}_{}(s')$.
 Then writing the Lagrangian we get for $\mu\in \mathbb{R}_{+}^{\Snorm}$,$\gamma\in \mathbb{R}$ the Lagrangian variables:

 where (a) is true using the equality case of Holder's inequality and (b) is the definition of the span semi-norm (see Def. \ref{span}).
-The value that maximizes the inner maximization problem in \ref{second} in $\nu$ is the $q$-mean (see Def. \ref{span}) by definition denoted $w_p$.
+The value that maximizes the inner maximization problem in \ref{second} in $\nu$ is the $q$-mean (see Def. \ref{span}) by definition denoted $\omega$.
+Now the aim is to prove that